satellite-image-deep-learning/techniques/README.md

 * [Tensorflow](https://www.tensorflow.org/tfx/guide/serving) and [pytorch](https://github.com/pytorch/serve) specific serving

 ### AWS
+* Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a relational db such as [postgres](https://aws.amazon.com/rds/postgresql/)
+* For batch processing use [Batch](https://aws.amazon.com/batch/) to run python scripts.
+Break out units of processing into [Lambda](https://aws.amazon.com/lambda/) functions.
+Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
+There is also a hard runtime limit of 15 minutes, and creating a container with all the required dependencies can be a challenge.
+To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/)
+* Use [Step functions](https://aws.amazon.com/step-functions/) to orchestrate data pipelines on batch and lambda
 * [Sagemaker](https://aws.amazon.com/sagemaker/) is a hosted Jupyter environment for training and deployment of ML models.
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html)
 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'no code' annotation, training and inferencing service.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812).
 For a comparison with Azure and Google alternatives [read this article](https://blog.roboflow.com/automl-vs-rekognition-vs-custom-vision/)
-* [Lambda](https://aws.amazon.com/lambda/) functions are stateless functions which can be run at scale.
-Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
-There is also a hard runtime limit of 15 minutes, and creating a container with all the required dependencies can be a challenge.
-To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/)
-* [Batch](https://aws.amazon.com/batch/) is suitable for longer running tasks, deploy as docker containers, typically hosting a long running python script
-* [Amazon S3 Object Lambda](https://aws.amazon.com/s3/features/object-lambda/) allows you to add your own code (via a lambda) to S3 GET requests to modify and process data as it is returned to an application.
-Example use cases include dynamically resizing an image or georeferencing an image in a requested coordinate system.
-* [TerrAvion Uses AWS to Help Farmers Improve Crop Yields Through High-Resolution Aerial Images](https://aws.amazon.com/solutions/case-studies/terravion/) presents a classic S3/EC2/lambda solution, with long term data storage on S3 glacier
+* When developing you will definitely want to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and probably [aws-data-wrangler](https://github.com/awslabs/aws-data-wrangler)

 ### chip-n-scale-queue-arranger by developmentseed
 * https://github.com/developmentseed/chip-n-scale-queue-arranger